hadithmv/hadithmv.github.io/README.md

 ### **Education**

 > The cause of most of our society’s problems is due to people being uneducated about Islam.
 To solve this redundant issue, they need a way to access Islamic material they can look up for themselves.
 Also, teachers and students alike can benefit from these references, without having to repeat the translation process every time.
 One database, multiple platforms.
 Write once, look up anytime.

-### **Progressiveness**

-> It is Allah Who has subjected technology for us to use.
-We aim to provide a feature-rich yet user-friendly product for everyone, while maintaining a compatible user experience over varying devices and configurations.
-Hadithmv is designed to be mobile-first with minimal bloat.
-Currently available on the Web, Android and Windows.

 <br />